Preparing For Internship Search

 - Do I want to obtain an experience with a prominent organization, or do I like the idea of working for a smaller organization where I may be able to contribute to higher-level projects?

 - Do I prefer to register this internship for credit hours or 0 credit hours and transcript notation?
-Here are some things to consider:
+Explore your Registration Options.

 Researching Industries, Occupations & Organizations